ckpdr/cookpad-hiring-primer-security/PROCESS.md

 The start of the exercise:

-- At the arranged time, your Github user will receive an invitation to a private repository containing the Exercise.
+- Your Github user will receive an invitation to a private repository containing the Exercise.
 Keep an eye on your e-mails and Github account.
-The invite will be sent at, or soon after, the arranged time.
+We'll try to arrange a time so you know when to expect it.

 During the exercise: